mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

    - Amazon EC2 roles: Granting permissions to applications runnign on an Amazon EC2 instance.
    - Crosss-Acount Access: Granting permissions to users from other AWS accounts, whether you control those accounts or not
    - Federation: Granting permissiongs to users authenticatedby a trusted external system.

+### Web Identity Federation

+Web identity federation is the best architecture to use where an external IDP is trusted to assume an IAM role.

+If you are writing an application targeted at large numbers of users, you can optionally use web identity federation for authentication and authorization.
+Web identity federation removes the need for creating individual IAM users.
+Instead, users can sign in to an identity provider and then obtain temporary security credentials from AWS Security Token Service (AWS STS).
+The app can then use these credentials to access AWS services.

+Web identity federation supports the following identity providers:

+- Login with Amazon
+- Facebook
+- Google

 ### Authentication